Toxicology and Regulatory Testing Internship

 - Strong research and writing skills

-Terms: PCRM is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
+Terms: The Physicians Committee is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
 This unpaid volunteer internship is not available as employment.
-Free housing accommodations at a guest house near the PCRM office may be available if needed.
-PCRM will assist interns in obtaining course credit if applicable.
-The ideal candidate will be able to intern 40 hours a week and commit at least 10 weeks to the internship.
+Free housing accommodations at our guest house near our office may be available if needed.
+The Physicians Committee will assist interns in obtaining course credit if applicable.
+The ideal candidate will be able to intern at least 30 hours a week, commit at least two months to the internship, and start in May or June.
 Start and end dates are flexible.

-For more information about PCRM’s internship program, contact the Human Resources department at email@example.com.
+For more information about the Physicians Committee’s internship program, contact the Human Resources department at firstname.lastname@example.org.